The aim of this lesson is to raise awareness among learners about sectarianism in popular culture.

 - Apply these positive aspects to the task of creating their own song or chant

-Action on Sectarianism: Blue and Green(this will open in a new window): In their work with young people, Fischy helped a group in Glasgow to create a full-length song designed to tackle sectarianism.
+Action on Sectarianism: Blue and Green: In their work with young people, Fischy helped a group in Glasgow to create a full-length song designed to tackle sectarianism.
 Listen to the song and read the lyrics.